JusticeDS/Test/README.md

 (D) Task Stage 2 (TBD): Data Transformation: Fix null values, incomplete data, de-duplication of duplicates. (using Regex, SQL or Pandas dataframes)

-(E) Entity and Individual data output folders should be in (Test) folder when (SayariLabs.jar) complete processing the data.
+Note: Entity and Individual data output folders should be in (Test) folder when (SayariLabs.jar) complete processing the data.

 Step by step instruction: